mjordan/islandora_solution_pack_remote_resource/modules/islandora_remote_resource_batch/README.md

 This batch module uses filename patterns to identify the files that are intended for specific datastreams.
 All of the files you are ingesting should go in the same directory (the one you identify in the drush command with the `--target` option), and you must have at least a file for the OJB datastream.
 All other files are optional.
 Using this module, you can batch ingest objects of content model 'islandora:sp_remote_resource' having the following datastreams.

+Content for batch ingestion can be prepared in a variety of ways, but harvesting it via OAI-PMH is very effective.
+Documentation on how to use the [Move to Islandora Kit](https://github.com/MarcusBarnes/mik) is currently under development.

 ### OBJ datastreams

 Text file with the extension `.txt`.
 This file contains the URL of the remote resource, e.g.: